Tag Archives: Indian

 IMG_7687

-Crisp, wonderfully spiced, and absolutely jam packed with nuts, this is homemade candy at its finest.
+Crisp, wonderfully spiced, and absolutely jam packed with nuts, this is homemade candy at its finest and simplest.
+If you don’t have a candy thermometer, you can totally eyeball the doneness of the candy via its change in color while it cooks.
 Because I like a high ratio of nuts to sweet stuff, I made this recipe specifically with that preference in mind.
 The sweetness of the brittle serves mainly as a lacy structure to hold the nuts together, making every bite a perfect balance of nutty and sweet.
-Because a lot about the recipe is customizable, you can, as mentioned previously, swap out the nuts you see here for any other nut you like.
+Because a lot about the recipe is customizable, you can swap out the nuts you see here for any other nut you like.
 You can also swap the ginger extract for vanilla extract, the cardamom for cinnamon (or a smaller amount of cayenne pepper or chipotle powder, if you’re looking to make a sweet and spicy candy).
 It’s great for wrapping up and gifting to friends and family, and, if packed in an airtight container and padded against shattering, it can be shipped across the country and arrive perfectly fresh and tasty as the day it was made.
-Seriously, just give it a try.
-You don’t have to make it with gifting in mind, if that takes off any added pressure.
-You can make it and eat it all yourself, and if you do, I promise I won’t tell a soul.

 IMG_7765